A streak-breasted ovenbird perches on a lichen-covered branch in dappled light.

 Image Credit: Depositphotos

-Your landscaping choices are all about the birds.
-You’ve planted berry bushes, installed a water feature, and maintained dense shrubs for nesting.
-The yard that once grew tomatoes and snap peas now looks like a five-star resort for local and migrating birds.
+Your imagination for the landscaping is a wonder for the birds!
+You have berry bushes, a water feature, and lush shrubs for nesting.
+Your old yard that used to grow tomatoes and snap peas has become a five-star resort for birds, both local and migrating.

 Get our free Hummingbird Attraction Guide!
 Plus, we'll send you our best tips for attracting more birds to your yard.